Life after Year 11

 Sixth Forms and Colleges typically focus on Level 3 (Advanced level) qualifications.
 These are two-year courses that end in an overall examination and are graded A* – U, following a similar structure to GCSEs but looking at the subject in more depth.

-Entry Requirements: Typically, sixth form colleges usually ask that students have five GCSEs at grade 4 or above but it’s important to do your research before applying, as some courses, such as A Level Maths, Physics, Biology and Chemistry, require students to achieve a grade 6 at GCSE to demonstrate their deeper understanding of the subject.
+Entry Requirements: Typically, sixth form colleges usually ask that pupils have five GCSEs at grade 4 or above but it’s important to do your research before applying, as some courses, such as A Level Maths, Physics, Biology and Chemistry, require pupils to achieve a grade 6 at GCSE to demonstrate their deeper understanding of the subject.

 Option 2 – Apprenticeships